 The protagonist of my trilogy The Crown, The Chalice, and The Tapestry, Joanna Stafford, is fictional but the family was quite real.
 The Staffords played an important part in the War of the Roses, fighting on the side of Lancaster.
-But through a royal marriage and aggressive acquiring of land and titles, the Staffords had became too rich and powerful as far as the reigning monarchs were concerned.
+But through a royal marriage and aggressive acquiring of land and titles, the Staffords had become too rich and powerful as far as the reigning monarchs were concerned.

 |Edward Stafford, 3rd duke of Buckingham|

 The family's rise and fall is inextricably linked to Stafford Castle, in Staffordshire, the west midlands.
 All that is left is remains of this once proud medieval castle, which stands tall against the sky on the edge of a ridge.

 In the 1070s a Norman lord raised a wooden building on the hill, worried about the rebellious Saxon population.
 In 1347, Ralph de Stafford, a supporter of Edward III and founding member of the Order of the Garter, built a stone castle on the same site.
 Ralph was a tough, ambitious and ruthless soldier, still leading troops when he was 60 years old.
 After his first wife had died, he abducted a wealthy young heiress and married her, ignoring the outrage of her parents.
 When the girl's family turned to Edward III for justice, he refused to order Stafford to give up his bride.
 Instead, he gave the girl's parents more titles.

 The great-grandson of this roughly made union was Humphrey Stafford, first duke of Buckingham.
 Stafford Castle's heyday was during the life of Duke Humphrey, who built a massive rectangular stone keep, a tower in each corner.

 Carole Rawcliffe, in the book The Staffords, wrote: